huggingface/diffusers/docs/source/en/using-diffusers/kandinsky.md

 The Kandinsky models are a series of multilingual text-to-image generation models.
 The Kandinsky 2.0 model uses two multilingual text encoders and concatenates those results for the UNet.

 [Kandinsky 2.1](../api/pipelines/kandinsky) changes the architecture to include an image prior model ([`CLIP`](https://huggingface.co/docs/transformers/model_doc/clip)) to generate a mapping between text and image embeddings.
-The mapping embedding provides better text-image alignment are is used with the text embeddings for training, leading to higher quality results.
-Finally, Kandinsky 2.1 uses a [Modulating Quantized Vectors (MoVQ)](https://huggingface.co/papers/2209.09002) decoder - adds a spatial conditional normalization layer to increase photorealism - to decode the latents into images.
+The mapping provides better text-image alignment and it is used with the text embeddings during training, leading to higher quality results.
+Finally, Kandinsky 2.1 uses a [Modulating Quantized Vectors (MoVQ)](https://huggingface.co/papers/2209.09002) decoder - which adds a spatial conditional normalization layer to increase photorealism - to decode the latents into images.

-[Kandinsky 2.2](../api/pipelines/kandinsky_v22) improves on the previous model by replacing the image encoder of the image prior model with a larger CLIP-ViT-G model to increase quality.
+[Kandinsky 2.2](../api/pipelines/kandinsky_v22) improves on the previous model by replacing the image encoder of the image prior model with a larger CLIP-ViT-G model to improve quality.
 The image prior model was also retrained on images with different resolutions and aspect ratios to generate higher-resolution images and different image sizes.

 This guide will show you how to use the Kandinsky models for text-to-image, image-to-image, inpainting, interpolation, and more.